moveeleven-data/ledgerline/reports/plan_change_recommendations.md

 - Growth: Split between medium and long streaks.
 - Pro: Mixed Spread (some short, some long).
 - Enterprise: Many none (possible oversizing).
+- Fairness: Only one alert—US (Basic is +0.26 over the plan average); all other country–plan cells are either within tolerance or too small (n<2) to judge.